manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Most projects benefit most using the default (static) mode.
 Dynamic mode in most cases should be reserved for specific type manifolds that are better suited to dynamic compilation.

 > Note if you're not sure which mode to use, try the default static mode -- it's usually the right choice.
-Also post questions at the Manifold [gitter](https://gitter.im/manifold-systems/community), we monitor the discussions there and provide direct help.
-And always feel free to send email to [info@manifold.systems](mailto:info@manifold.systems), we'll answer ASAP.

 General information considering the static v. dynamic mode: